-The class will primarily meeting in the computer lab (3D Computer lab) but there may be periodic points throughout the quarter when physical work will require the class to meet in the woodshop.
-The computer lab setting will provide the class with an opportunity to learn and explore the uses and applications of several different software packages.
-If it is required that the class meet in the woodshop then notice will be given prior to that date.
+The class will meet online via Zoom and other software platforms.
+Online setting will provide the class with an opportunity to learn and explore the uses and applications of several different software packages.
+Physical prototyping in school spaces is currently prohibited and there is not anticipated lab access for the duration of the spring 2020 quarter.
+Video demos and other physical prototyping will be relayed online by the instructor and instruction tech. periodically during the quarter.
 In general, the class time will be split between instruction and action so students should be prepared to learn as well as create during each meeting.